o19s/hello-ltr/README.md

 - Open either the "hello-ltr (Solr)" or "hello-ltr (ES)" as appropriate and ensure you get a graph at the last cell

 ## Tests

-To test the functionality of most notebooks run the following command:
+To test the functionality of the notebooks:

+- Startup the Solr and ES Docker containers
+- Run the command:
 `python tests/run_most_nbs.py`
+- Tests fail if notebooks return any errors

-If issues are encountered the problematic notebook will be stored at `tests/last_run.iypnb` for review.
+  - The failing notebook will be stored at `tests/last_run.ipynb`